 Statistical Brief #105 shows average estimated cost of a hospital stay for back problems was over $14,000 in 2008 for a 2-day stay (primary diagnosis), or $11,000 for an average 4.3 day length of stay, if the back problem was just one of other diagnoses for admission.
 Actual charges would have been higher.
-Average age for an Emergency Dept. visit for a back problem was 44.
+Average age for an Emergency Dept. visit (ER visit) for a back problem was 44.
 Report by AHRQ (respected federal gov’t. agency), 2011.
-Using simple medical inflation rate, a cost of $14,000 in 2008 would be close to $19,000 in 2019.
+Using simple medical inflation rate, a cost of $14,338 in 2008 would be $20,637 in 2021.
 Charges could easily be 3 to 4 times higher, or more than $80,000.
 (For reference, HCUPnet shows average charges for a spinal fusion in 2016 to have been $116,776, while average “costs” were $29,035.
 In 2018 the average charge for a spine fusion was $128,563, with average costs not reported.)

 Healthcare expenses for seniors are outlined in this MEPS report on Health Care Expenditures for the Elderly Age 65 and over.
 Median annual expenditures were $4,206 per person (about $5,507 in 2021 dollars).
 Average annual expenses for those with expense were $9,863 in 2011.
-Using medical inflation rates, $9,863 was about $12,194 in 2019 dollars.
+Using medical inflation rates, $9,863 is about $12,915 in 2021 dollars.
 Medicare paid over 62% (up considerably from 10 years earlier); private insurance paid 16%; out-of-pocket amount declined to 12%.
 96% of seniors had some healthcare expense, most often office-based care and prescribed medicines.
 Medications took up 22% of the total, averaging $76 per purchase.
-For seniors, the inpatient room rate averaged $3,199 per day (sticker shock, and nearly $4,000 in 2019 dollars); ER visit was $884 on average ($1,158 in 2021 dollars); office visit was $228.
+For seniors, the inpatient room rate averaged $3,199 per day (sticker shock, and nearly $4,200 in 2021 dollars); ER visit was $884 on average ($1,158 in 2021 dollars); office visit was $228.
 MEPS Statistical Brief #429 uses 2011 data, published Jan.
 2014.
 Add about 31% to account for medical inflation to 2021.

-Iowa Hospital Charges Compare provides information about volumes and average 2018 charges (amount billed) and median charge at IA hospitals.
+Iowa Hospital Charges Compare provides information about volumes and average 2021 charges (amount billed) and median price at IA hospitals.
 This site is for consumers who want to find the average cost of surgery or other inpatient services.
 Select one hospital to begin.
-Site allows 4 hospitals to be compared at one time for prices, length of stay, number of cases and more.
+See price, length of stay, number of cases and more.
 Must select city first, then body system before finding the procedure.
 Provided by the Iowa Hospital Association, this is a starting point for comparing average cost of care between Iowa hospitals.
 Compare typical prices for surgery such as gall bladder removal, bowel surgery, knee joint replacement (only general knee surgery is shown for 2021, average cost of about $70,000); childbirth (listed under women’s health) and newborns, pneumonia, stroke, heart care, transplants, COPD, rehab, and many medical conditions.
-Severity of illness can be specified.
+Severity of illness is shown.
 Limited focus to one service and category at a time.
 Average cost (and median charges) across the state are also shown for each procedure.
 Average charge for delivering a baby (vaginal, uncomplicated) was $11,618 in Iowa in 2021; moderate severity averaged $13,224.
 Average newborn (normal weight, uncomplicated) charge was $4,485.
 Physician and surgeon’s charges are not included in the prices.
 Updated 2022.